AVAILABLE BY APPOINTMENT ONLY, Call: 703-246-7100 TTY 711.

 Schools require immunizations for entry into kindergarten, 7th grade, 12th grade, and when transferring into Fairfax County public schools.

 Vaccines are available through private physicians, pharmacies, and clinics.

-The Health Department offers school-required immunizations for free at the following locations:
+The Health Department also offers school-required immunizations by appointment only for free at the following locations:

 - Annandale District Office 7611 Little River Tnpk., #400-E, Annandale, VA

 - Herndon/Reston District Office 1850 Cameron Glen Dr., #100, Reston, VA

 - Joseph Willard Health Center 3750 Old Lee Hwy., Fairfax, VA